Soccer-Newcastle into top four after win at Tottenham | Sports-Games

 Newcastle's fans celebrated noisily as Eddie Howe's side, who have lost only once in their opening 12 matches, moved into the Champions League places with 21 points.
 Tottenham's best start to a top-flight season since the 1963-64 campaign has now had a harsh reality check with back-to-back defeats.
 They stay third with 23 points from 12 games.

-Son then tried to be over-delicate with a finish after being played through by Harry Kane, allowing Kieran Trippier to clear the ball off the line.
-Tottenham's Eric Dier created some jitters in the home side when he almost scored a comical own goal as his over-cooked back pass wrong-footed Lloris and went just wide.
+Son then tried to be over-delicate with a finish after being played through by Kane, allowing Kieran Trippier to clear the ball off the line, while Pope also saved well from Kane.
+Tottenham's Eric Dier created jitters in the home side when he almost scored a comical own goal as his over-cooked back pass wrong-footed Lloris and went just wide.

-Newcastle then took the game by the scruff of the net with two goals in 10 minutes -- both of which Lloris will not enjoy watching the replays.
-He seemed favourite to deal with a long ball when he came out of his goal but failed to clear it and collided with Wilson, who then chipped the ball into an unguarded net with Tottenham's players furious.
+Newcastle took the game by the scruff of the net with two goals in 10 minutes.
+Lloris was favourite to deal with a long ball when he came out of his goal but failed to clear it and collided with Wilson, who then calmly chipped the ball into an unguarded net with Lloris and his team mates furious.

 While Wilson did appear to use his arm to knock Lloris down, a VAR check found nothing wrong.
-Nine minutes later World Cup-winning keeper Lloris put Ryan Sessegnon under pressure with a casual pass out and Almiron muscled the Tottenham left back off the ball before advancing and slotting Newcastle's second and his sixth of the season.
+Nine minutes later World Cup-winning keeper Lloris put Ryan Sessegnon under pressure with a casual pass and after the left back was muscled off the ball Almiron advanced and slotted Newcastle's second and his sixth of the season.

 Tottenham left the field to boos at halftime and an electrical storm and a torrential downpour dampened home spirits even more -- although some joyous Newcastle fans stripped to the waist and danced in the rain.
-Antonio Conte's side needed a quick response after the break and Kane obliged in the 54th minute, out-muscling Trippier to get on the end of a cross and score at the far post with a stooping header -- the goal allowed after a lengthy VAR check for a possible offside as the ball came in.
+Antonio Conte's side needed a quick response and Kane obliged in the 54th minute, grappling with Trippier to get on the end of a cross and score with a stooping header -- the goal allowed after a lengthy VAR check for a possible offside.

 Kane became the fourth player to score 10 plus goals in nine consecutive Premier League seasons, after Sergio Aguero, Wayne Rooney and Frank Lampard.
-But Tottenham struggled to open up Newcastle's disciplined defence after that and could have no real complaints.
+But Tottenham, missing the guile of the still injured forward Dejan Kulusevski, struggled to open up Newcastle's disciplined defence after that and could have few complaints.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)